Tpj-root/isro/Quiz_Assessment.md

 c.Sound wave and Radio Frequency wave, both are Electromagnetic waves d.RF transmission delay from the Earth to Mars is 1 to 2 minutes

-a.
+Ans: a.
 Beam divergence of Optical communication links are smaller than RF links

 The Spacecrafts which have travelled furthest distance from the Earth is: